‘First taste of winter’ causes travel disruption across UK as warnings issued

 Snowy conditions described as “the first taste of winter” have caused school closures, train cancellations and road delays in parts of the UK after severe weather warnings were issued.

-The yellow warning for England has been issued until 11am and the warning for Scotland will remain in place until 10am on Wednesday.
+The yellow warning for England was in place until 11am and the warning for Scotland will remain in force until 10am on Wednesday.

 A number of schools in England and Wales were closed on Tuesday due to the conditions.